PeteSpangler/UdacityFullStackWebDev/trivia_api/frontend/README.md

 In addition, you may want to customize and style the frontend by editing the CSS in the ```stylesheets``` folder.

+No updates were made to the style of the frontend

 ## Optional: Game Play Mechanics

 Currently, when a user plays the game they play up to five questions of the chosen category.
 If there are fewer than five questions in a category, the game will end when there are no more questions in that category.

 You can optionally update this game play to increase the number of questions or whatever other game mechanics you decide.
 Make sure to specify the new mechanics of the game in the README of the repo you submit so the reviewers are aware that the behavior is correct.

+No updates were made to the mechanics of the game